-Tuition & Fees: \$2.162.00 Books & Supplies: \$275.00
+Tuition & Fees: \$2,162.00 Books & Supplies: \$275.00 (Costs are estimated and are subject to change.)

-HOPE Career Grant: The HOPE Career Grant.
+HOPE Career Grant: The HOPE Career Grant,

 formerly known as the Strategic Industries Workforce Development Grant, is available to HOPE Grantqualified students who enroll in select majors specifically aligned with one of 12 industries in which there are more jobs available in Georgia than there are skilled workers to fill them.
 To qualify, an OFTC student must be fully admitted to the college, enrolled in one of the above programs and receiving the HOPE Grant for the same term.
 The amount of the HOPE Career Grant award is a fixed amount for each term of enrollment: